 Moments in Time: Worb, Switzerland

-This week’s journey takes us to Worb, Switzerland….specifically to a particular bench that was one of my favorite places to sit and regain perspective.
+This week’s “moment in time” takes us to Worb, Switzerland….specifically to a particular bench, one of my favorite places to sit and regain perspective.

 Worb is a small village southeast of the city of Bern.
 It was our home for 4 1/2 years while we lived in Switzerland.
 We loved it.
 We lived in a house that sat halfway up the “Worb Hill,” as we would often refer to it.
-Down the street sat the 13th century Worb Schloss, Worb Castle.
+Down the street sat the 13th-century Worb Schloss, Worb Castle.
 We stayed in the converted stable of the NeuSchloss, or the New Castle of Worb.
-A quick side fun fact to the Neuschloss, the Von Grafienrieds family, has owned the castles through the centuries and continues to own them today.
-It was their decedent, Christoph Von Grafenried, in 1710 that found New Bern, North Carolina.
-It was beautiful to experience a bit of U.S. history in that small village and property where we lived.
+Here is a fun fact about the Neuschloss: the Von Grafienrieds family has owned the castles for centuries and continues to own them today.
+It was their decedent, Christoph Von Grafenried, 1710, who founded New Bern, North Carolina.
+It was beautiful to experience U.S. history in that small village and property where we lived.

 Ok, back to the bench.

-Throughout the country of Switzerland, you could find many benches along paths and trails.
+Throughout Switzerland, you can find many benches along paths and trails.
 Worb was no different.
-Scattered across the rolling hills were many benches that I loved to sit on and relax, partly because most of them faced the majestic Alps.
+Scattered across the rolling hills were many benches I loved to sit on and relax on, partly because most faced the majestic Alps.

-That said, one bench, in particular, would be my go-to bench when I needed peace and perspective, times when I needed silence and truth.
+That said, one bench, in particular, would be my go-to when I needed peace and perspective, silence, and truth.
 This specific bench sat on top of Worb Hill.

 The Worb hill, correctly named Worb Berg, was about 829 m or approximately 2,700 ft.

-It would take about 20 minutes or so walking from our house to reach it.
+It would take about 20 minutes to walk from our house to reach it.

 Making my way up the hill a bit now and past the shooting range, I would turn upward towards the forest.
 At this point, images of Eiger, Monch, and Jungfrau would come into view.
 These were some of the most prominent mountain peaks in the Bernese Oberland area, otherwise known as the “Big Boys” or “Jungfrau and the other two.”